grivdm/grivdm/README.md

 ## Get in Touch
-Thank you for taking the time to visit my GitHub profile.
-If you have any questions, suggestions, or just want to say hello, please feel free to reach out to me!
+If you have any questions or suggestions, please feel free to reach out to me!
 You can contact me through:
 <a href="https://www.linkedin.com/in/grishindm" >
 <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/>
 </a>